-3. Aeration, or the process of forcing air through shower heads and sink faucets, allows for ample water pressure in every bathroom.
+3. Aeration: The process of forcing air through showerheads and sink faucets: This allows for ample water pressure in every bathroom.
 “We use air to create pressure rather than forcing water out at high volumes,” explains Nick.
-“This lets our guests shower comfortably while saving water.
+“It lets our guests shower comfortably while saving water.
 It’s a total win-win.”
-This is one reason that, on average, guests on board use less water than on land!